Signals, Concepts, and Laws: Toward Universal, Explainable Time-Series Forecasting: Experiments and Analysis

-To establish the practical value of CPformer we conduct a comprehensive evaluation on six widely-used public benchmarks that span very different sampling frequencies, signal-to-noise ratios, and seasonality regimes.
-For more information on the datasets, we refer the reader to Appendix A. CPformer's code can be found on https://anonymous.4open.science/r/CPformer-E212/
+To establish the practical value of DORIC we conduct a comprehensive evaluation on six widely-used public benchmarks that span very different sampling frequencies, signal-to-noise ratios, and seasonality regimes.
+For more information on the datasets and further analyses, we refer the reader to Appendix.